Banksy: 2011–2013

+In December 2013, Banksy was featured in Style Wars 2, a documentary directed by artists Veli Silver and Amos Angeles.
+Conceived as a homage to the 1983 classic Style Wars, it follows the directors across Europe, the United States, and the Middle East as they explore the contemporary street art scene and its commercialization.

 Better Out Than In (2013)

 On 1 October 2013, Banksy began a one-month "show on the streets of New York [City]", for which he opened a separate website and granted an interview to The Village Voice via his publicist.

 A pop-up boutique of about 25 spray-art canvases appeared on Fifth Avenue near Central Park on 12 October.
-Tourists were able to buy Banksy art for just $60 each.
+Tourists were able to buy Banksy art for just US$60 (€) each.
 In a note posted to his website, the artist wrote: "Please note this was a one-off.
 The stall will not be there again."
-The BBC estimated that the street-stall art pieces could be worth as much as $31,000.
+The BBC estimated that the street-stall art pieces could be worth as much as US$31,000 (€).
 The booth was staffed by an unknown elderly man who went about four hours before making a sale, yawning and eating lunch as people strolled by without a second glance at the work.
-Banksy chronicled the surprise sale in a video posted to his website noting, "Yesterday I set up a stall in the park selling 100% authentic original signed Banksy canvases.
-For $60 each."
-Two of the canvasses sold at a July 2014 auction for $214,000.
+Banksy chronicled the surprise sale in a video posted to his website noting, "Yesterday I set up a stall in the park selling 100% authentic original signed Banksy canvases."
+Two of the canvasses sold at a July 2014 auction for $214,000 (€).

 Asked about the artist's presence in New York, then-New York City Mayor Michael Bloomberg, who had led a citywide graffiti cleanup operation in 2002, said he did not consider graffiti a form of art.
-One creation was a fiberglass sculpture of Ronald McDonald and a real person, barefoot and in ragged clothes, shining the oversized shoes of Ronald McDonald.
+One creation was a fibreglass sculpture of Ronald McDonald and a real person, barefoot and in ragged clothes, shining the oversized shoes of Ronald McDonald.
 The sculpture was unveiled in Queens but moved outside a different McDonald's around the city every day.
-Other works included a YouTube video showing what appears to be footage of jihadist militants shooting down an animated Dumbo; travelling installations that toured the city including a slaughterhouse delivery truck full of stuffed animals and a waterfall; and a modified painting donated to a charity shop which was later sold in an online auction for $615,000.
+Other works included a YouTube video showing what appears to be footage of jihadist militants shooting down an animated Dumbo; travelling installations that toured the city including a slaughterhouse delivery truck full of stuffed animals and a waterfall; and a modified painting donated to a charity shop which was later sold in an online auction for US$615,000 (€).
 Banksy also posted a mock-up of a New York Times op-ed attacking the design of the One World Trade Center after the Times rejected his submission.
 The residency in New York concluded on 31 October 2013; many of the pieces, though, were either vandalised, removed or stolen.